oscarbenedito/oscarbenedito.com/content/blog/2020-11-11-give-back-to-foss.md

 player, or others.

-These programs are great, not only because they are universally affordable (have no cost!), but because they are focussed on the user.
+These programs are great, not only because they are universally affordable (have no cost!), but because they are focused on the user.
 Their goal is to serve the user, not the developer, which often involves software that is more private, useful and easy to adapt to your needs.
 Software that doesn't break after a couple of years, and that keeps working even on older devices.